jfo84/react-smart-context/README.md

 );
 ```

 That's it.
+All direct usage of Context is abstracted away, and the logic for manipulating state stays in one place: your stateful Provider.
 The library's only dependency is React, and the implementation including static types clocks in at under 200 lines of JavaScript.